 Professor Mike Murphy

-In 2022 Mike was interim national coordinator for a major national initiative to transform teaching and learning across the technological university sector in Ireland that is funded by the European Commission through Ireland’s National Recovery & Resilience Programme.
+In 2022 Professor Murphy was interim national coordinator for the €40 million NTUTORR national initiative to transform teaching and learning across the technological university sector in Ireland, a project funded by the European Commission through Ireland’s National Recovery and Resilience Programme.

 Professor Murphy commenced his industry career in the United States with AT&T Bell Labs and subsequently spent more than twelve years with Bell Communications Research (Bellcore).
 He has extensive board experience and has served on several boards including the Boards of EduCampus Services, the Central Applications Office, the European Society for Engineering Education (SEFI), and as Chair of the European Engineering Deans Council.
 He was President of SEFI from 2017 to 2019, and successfully elected as a SEFI Fellow, and a Fellow of Engineers Ireland.